Lahaduzzaman/learn-with-me-client/README.md

 • Admin can add service make admin and see all orders submitted by clients.

-Technology: React, React-router, Bootstrap, Node.js, MongoDB, Firebase, Express.js, Heroku.
+Technology: React, React-Router, Bootstrap, Node.js, MongoDB, Firebase, Express.js, Heroku.